victoryaah/FatLiar/README.md

 # FatLiar

-This is a simple project that will output the text "Hallo FatLiar" to the screen
+This is a simple project that will output the text "Hallo FatLiar For Real" to the screen